sudo-gigi/sudo-gigi.github.io/_posts/2021-07-09-my-first-write-up-post.md

 What is the incident of the photo called?

-When i googled alien-autopsy i found the answer to be Roswell alien autopsy.
+When i googled alien-autopsy i found the answer to be <strong>Roswell alien autopsy</strong>.

 ![image](https://user-images.githubusercontent.com/87175527/125117235-d7f19b00-e0e5-11eb-8d9f-a941440f79c5.png)